Bootstrap test procedure for variance components in nonlinear mixed effects models in the presence of nuisance

 \subsection{Sufficient verifiable conditions for regularity assumptions}

-In this work we assume very strong regularity conditions on the model.
+Assumptions \eqref{ass:regularity 0-4} state regularity conditions on the model.
 These assumptions can be straightforward to verify in some models (see details of the calculation in a linear mixed effects model in Appendix \ref{sec:linear}).
-Nevertheless, in most of the nonlinear cases these assumptions are very difficult to check, in particular due to the non explicit integrated form of the likelihood in \eqref{eq:likelihood}, it is often difficult to manipulate the quantities involved. \cite{nie2006strong} proposed some verifiable conditions under which the maximum likelihood estimators in nonlinear mixed models is strongly consistent.
+Nevertheless, in most of the nonlinear cases these assumptions are very difficult to check, in particular due to the non explicit integrated form of the likelihood in \eqref{eq:likelihood}. \cite{nie2006strong} proposed some verifiable conditions under which the maximum likelihood estimators in nonlinear mixed models is strongly consistent.
 However in his work he considered that the true parameter is an interior point of the parameter space, and that the Fisher information matrix is nonsingular.
 Furthermore in our context the conditions required are even more difficult to verify as we deal not only with maximum likelihood estimator consistency but also with likelihood ratio and bootstrap statistic consistency.

-We propose an analytical sufficient criterion that only depends on the regularity of the known function $g$ in model \eqref{eq:model} when $g$ is nonlinear in the random effects $\xi_i$.
+We propose an analytical sufficient criterion for nonlinear mixed models that only depends on the regularity of the known function $g$ in model \eqref{eq:model} when $g$ is nonlinear in the random effects $\xi_i$.
 We first state a regularity condition on the derivatives of $g$.